 To enable others to be truly candid in their feedback, it’s important to listen simply to understand what’s being said and nothing more.

 Other listening filters you should be aware of include:

-This one may sound easy but can be extremely uncomfortable if you don’t like feeling vulnerable!
+This one may sound easy, but it can be extremely uncomfortable if you don’t like feeling vulnerable!
 Admit when you don’t know something or when you are wrong.

 Businesses change, industries evolve, and markets fluctuate.
-No matter what industry you are in there is a level of continuous learning necessary to remain successful.
-This means that there is a pretty good chance you may not know the answer to an issue, or your team doesn’t know the answer to an issue.
-And just as likely you are going to make some wrong decisions along the way.
+No matter what industry you are in, continuous learning is necessary to remain successful.
+This means that there is a pretty good chance you may not know the answer to an issue or your team doesn’t know the answer to a problem.
+And just as likely, you will make some wrong decisions along the way.
 No one is perfect.
 If you don’t know something or you make a mistake, ask for help.
 Ask a dumb question.
 Post to the Oops Wall.
-By increasing your vulnerability, you’re building empathy and understanding on your team.
+By increasing your vulnerability, you’re building empathy and understanding in your team.

 “Conversely, employees who trust their colleagues and leadership are more likely to be open, honest, empathetic, collaborative, and constructive.
 All of which boosts innovation and productivity.”

 Admitting you’re wrong or that you don’t know something can be difficult, no matter the circumstances.
 So how does admitting your faults and failures protect psychological safety?
 Part of promoting psychological safety involves encouraging others to remain their authentic selves.
 Revealing that you don’t know every answer is more honest than pretending to know everything.
-Remaining honest with yourself and your coworkers builds the trust necessary to create an honest working relationship.
+Staying honest with yourself and your coworkers builds the trust necessary to create a direct working relationship.